 Join us to learn how you can make more informed decisions about your purchases, create a budget to help reduce your financial stress, and to increase your savings.
 The goal of this workshop is to help you develop a healthy attitude towards managing your money as a student and beyond.
 Take control of your money by setting financial goals and learn a simple budgeting process.

 Understanding Personal Income Taxes

 Expand your understanding of Canada’s tax system and how to minimize your taxes as a student with tax deductions/credits, tax efficient government programs, and how different sources of investment income are taxed quite differently.
 Find out how taxes will impact your finances as you start your career and making more money.
-Taxes are a way of life but understanding how they work can lead to a great return on your investment (of time) and help you minimize the impact on your financial well-being.

-Borrowing For Books
+Borrowing For The Books